cosmos/ibc/spec/app/ics-028-cross-chain-validation/methods.md

     providerChannel = channelIdentifier

     // send pending slash requests;
-    // note: this can happen only if preCCV == false SendPendingSlashRequests()
+    // note: this can happen only if preCCV == false, as the ABCI application
+    // can invoke SendSlashRequest only once the chain is upgraded to
+    // a consumer chain, see BeginBlockInit below SendPendingSlashRequests()

     if preCCV {